USGS - science for a changing world

 Bluegill (Lepomis macrochirus) Catch-per-unit Effort

 Power to detect a 5% per year trend in bluegill catch-per-unit effort (CPUE) in Pool 4 is estimated to reach 80% after approximately 17 years; doubling and halving the present sample size will change this period to roughly 16 and 18 years, respectively (Figure 3).
-This relatively small influence of changes in sample size is explained by the relatively high proportion of annual variance attributable to real changes in bluegill CPUE means in Pool 4 (82%) and the consequently small proportion of interannual variation attributable to variation within years (18%).
-These power plots are adjusted for moderate temporal correlation (symbol= 0.47) among annual bluegill CPUE means.
+This relatively small influence of changes in sample size is explained by the relatively high proportion of annual variance attributable to real changes in bluegill CPUE means in Pool 4 (82%) and the consequently small proportion of interannual variation attributable to error or sampling variance (18%).
+These power plots are adjusted for moderate temporal correlation (r = 0.47) among annual bluegill CPUE means.
 Power estimated under a naive assumption of temporal independence, of course, appears higher (compare Figures 3b, d).
 Power to detect trends in bluegill CPUE under the present sampling design is estimated to be highest in Pools 4 and 8 and La Grange Pool, lowest in Open River reach, and intermediate in Pools 13 and 26 (Figures 3b, 4).
 The proportion of interannual variation attributed to sampling error is highest in La Grange Pool.
 Consequently, power to detect a given trend in bluegill CPUE means will probably be most sensitive to changes in sampling effort in La Grange Pool.

 Figure 3aa